-Want to go bear watching and see them salmon fish in the wild?
-Katmai National Park, located in the remote corner of Southwest Alaska, is approximately 1.5 hours via plane from Homer.
-Katmai is home to the largest population of protected brown bears in North America and is the best place to go bear watching in the United States, and possibly the world.
+Want to go bear viewing in Alaska and see them salmon fish in the wild?
+Then read on to find out what it’s like to watch and photograph bears in Katmai National Park.
+Katmai is located in the remote corner of Southwest Alaska, approximately 1.5 hours via plane from Homer.
+And it is home to the largest population of protected brown bears in North America and is the best place to go bear watching in Alaska, and possibly the world.

 In planning our trip to Katmai, we found the best way to access Katmai is via plane from Homer given it is too far for a day trip from Anchorage.
 After reading many reviews and speaking with the owner, I made our reservations to go bear watching at Katmai through Steller Air Service in Homer.

 Andrei was very helpful and made the reservation process very easy.
 We opted for the 8 am flight to Katmai as it was July 4th and were returning to Homer for their annual July 4th parade in the evening.
 The downside to going early is the crowds.
 In speaking with Andrei after the trip, he wished we had gone on the 3 pm tour but since we were in the parade, 8 am was our best option.

 We ordered lunches from Sourdough Express for the flight back.
 Kevin was kind enough to deliver our lunches since we were without a car in Homer.

 The best part of Katmai bear viewing is watching the bears fish for salmon.
 If you want to see this special event, the best time to visit Katmai National Park is between the end of June and July.
 We were there over July 4th and the salmon would be jumping!